ayseecer/qbb2022-answers/week1-homework/README.md

 ######Question 4.
 Decoding the insertion

-Question 4.1.
+######Question 4.1.
 What is the position of the insertion in your assembly?
 Provide the corresponding position in the reference.
 [Hint: try show-coords]

+[S1]: Start of the alignment region in the reference sequence
+[E1]: End of the alignment region in the reference sequence
+[S2]: Start of the alignment region in the query sequence
+[E2]: End of the alignment region in the query sequence

+Knowing from googling the manual that the starts and ends of the alignment regions can be found in the show-coords output (show_coords_out.out), I did `less -S show_coords_out.out` to see the [S1], [E1], [S2], [E2] positions.

+Looking at the show-coords output (show_coords_out.out), I saw that in NODE_1 and NODE_3 there were two alignments to the reference, which suggestted something could be inserted for it to not have one single alignment.
+In NODE_1, the second alingment (93103 to 93201) was within the first alignment (1 to 105830), which did not look like an insertion, but perhaps a transversion.
+However, in NODE_3, the two alignments are from 1 to 26787 and 27498 to 41351, which align to the reference genome from 3 to 26789 and 26788 to 40641 which suggests the insertion is at the 26788th position of the reference genome.
+The insertion position in the assembly should be from 26788 (start position) to 27497 (end position).

-Question 4.2.
+######Question 4.2.
 How long is the novel insertion?
 [Hint: try show-coords]

+The length of the novel insertion is 27497 - 26788 = 709 bases long. (which matches the 710 bases output from Question 3.3)

-Question 4.3.
+######Question 4.3.
 What is the DNA sequence of the encoded message?
 [Hint: try samtools faidx to extract the insertion]

+I ran the command `samtools faidx /Users/cmdb/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm/contigs.fasta NODE_3_length_41351_cov_20.528098:26788-27497` to get the output below, which is the insertion.

+>NODE_3_length_41351_cov_20.528098:26788-27497
+CATACAATGCGTATTGTAGTATGGCCTTACGGGAGGGCAGACGGCAAAGAGTGATCACGT
+TCTATCGGATGCAAGGCACCGCTTTATCCATTAGCCTCTTATTGGAGGAGGGCATGGCAT
+TCATACCCAATGGCTCAATTCTTTTACTACAACATTGATAACTTATCCAAGTACTCTACG
+ACCAACCTGCAGAACGGCCCACCGGCCTAACGGCATACCTCACAACTACCCTGCTAAGGC
+GAGCACTCCAGCCAAGCAAGACCACATCCACCCAAGCCCACCTCATCGCCTCAGCCAATA
+GCGCTCAGACAAAAGGAACTTATTATTAACTGAAACGCTGTACTGCGGTAAGTCCTCAAC
+GCCGACCAAACGAAACCAGCAGCGTAGTCCTATCGGACTCGCTTGCACACATAACACATG
+CTTGTAGTCTTGCACGACCCCAGGCGGACATGAGTTTCTGCTGGGCGGCGAGGAGTCGAA
+GCTGCGGGCATTCCTTTCCGAAAACATGAATTACTGCGGGTATGTCCGACCTCAAACATT
+CGTACCTGAGCATATTGCTCAAGTGAGCCAGTCGGCAATTCATATCCGAAAACATGACTG
+TCTTGCATAAGGCCTCTCTTACGAGCTGAGTGCACGAACCACGGAACAGCTTAGTCACTT
+AGAAGAGTACTCTATTCGGGACTTGAAGTACGCGTGCAATCGGGAACTAGTG

-Question 4.4.
+######Question 4.4.
 What is the secret message?
 [Hint: Run the provided script dna-decode.py to decode the string from 4.3.]

+I ran the code `samtools faidx /Users/cmdb/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm/contigs.fasta NODE_3_length_41351_cov_20.528098:26788-27497 > novel_insertion.fa` to save the novel insertion into another file and then moved it to asm (where the dna-decode.py code is) using `mv ~/qbb2022-answers/week1-homework/novel_insertion.fa .`

+Then I ran the dna-decode script `python dna-decode.py --decode --input novel_insertion.fa` and got the message!

+The decoded message :  Congratulations to the 2022 CMDB @ JHU class!
+Keep on looking for little green aliens..